 - Shoes – make a habit of taking off your shoes when you first enter your home so you aren’t tracking pollen throughout the house.

 - Clothes – if you’ve been mowing the lawn or participating in any outdoor activities, it’s possible that you have pollen on them.
 If you plan on being indoors for a while, consider changing your clothes.

-- Shower – if you’ve been outside for a while, consider showering once you come inside.
+- Shower – if you’ve been outside for a while, consider showering once you head inside.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

-Seasonal allergies in Columbia can bring some annoying symptoms with them, but they aren’t anything that a great air filtration system can’t take on.
-Best of all, estimates for the installation of a new air filtration don’t cost you anything.
-If you have any questions on how best to take on your allergies, give Midland Air Service Experts Heating & Air Conditioning a call at 803-399-7208 or schedule an appointment with us through our online scheduler.
+Seasonal allergies in Columbia can bring some unpleasant symptoms with them, but they aren’t anything that a great air filtration system can’t take on.
+Best of all, estimates for the installation of a new air filtration are free.
+If you have any questions on how best to take on your allergies, give Midland Air Service Experts a call at 803-399-7208 or schedule an appointment with us through our online scheduler.